 It is advisable to employ the services of a suitably qualified person to both assess and undertake necessary work.

-It is an offence to fell or to carry out any work on protected trees without permission.
-The offence normally carries a fine of up to £20,000.
+It is an offence under the Town and Country Planning (Scotland) Act 1997 to fell or to carry out any work on protected trees without permission.
+The offence can carry a fine of up to £20,000.

 How do I get a Tree Preservation Order (TPO) put on a tree?